Is Sports Betting Legal in Missouri? Yes, Live Since December 2025

 Why did it take Missouri so long?
 Legislative gridlock.
 Sports betting kept getting tied to a fight over unregulated slot-style “gray machines.”
 The ballot route bypassed the legislature entirely.

 Where does the tax money go?
 Amendment 2 earmarks state betting-tax revenue primarily for education funding, with a portion dedicated to problem-gambling programs.
+So far that pot is small, because promotional deductions have kept taxable revenue low in the launch months.

 Sources